mmtk/mmtk-core/docs/team/code_review.md

 ## Approval and Merging

 A PR needs at least one approval from a team member other than the author before it can be merged.

+Once a PR is approved and CI passes, it should be merged promptly (unless explicitly stated otherwise).
+Anyone with access may merge it, as long as GitHub's settings allow it to be merged.

 ### Substantial Changes after Approval